krachzack/graphene/README.md

     Got GET request for /test2.html …
     ^C💎  Server was requested to exit
     💎  Server exiting gracefully…
-    # If no root path is specified, uses ../webroot relative to working directory
-    ./graphene -w /web/server/root/path

 ## Features
 * Partial support for GET requests with status codes 200 and 404